 A preferred general strategy for activation of sirtuins (Fig. 1) would be to increase their sensitivity to NAD+ through a reduction of. reduction would have a similar activating effect to NAD+ supplementation, but would be selective for sirtuins and could potentially even provide isoform specific sirtuin activation.
 Importantly, due to the sirtuin nicotinamide cleavage reaction that involves the NAD+ cofactor, modulation of may in principle be achievable by means other than altering the binding affinity of NAD+.
 Unlike allosteric activation that reduces, this approach would be applicable to any sirtuin and any substrate.

 In this paper, we present a general framework for activation of sirtuin enzymes that is distinct from any of the known modes of enzyme activation, based on the fundamental mechanism of the sirtuin deacylation reaction.
 We first introduce a steady-state model of sirtuin-catalyzed deacylation reactions in the presence of NAD+ cofactor and endogenous inhibitor NAM, and then establish quantitatively how Km,NAD+ can be modified by small molecules, identifying the biophysical properties that small molecules must have to function as such mechanism-based activators.
-We propose workflows suitable for mechanism-based design of sirtuin activating compounds and present experimental evidence for the existence of mechanism-based sirtuin activating compounds (MB-STACs) that operate according to the mechanisms presented.
+We propose workflows suitable for mechanism-based design of sirtuin activating compounds and present computational evidence supporting the existence of mechanism-based sirtuin activating compounds (MB-STACs) that operate according to the mechanisms presented.

 Results